PattyFlowers/PattyFlowers.github.io/docs/_posts/2022-08-17-where-do-i-start-learning-programming.markdown

 At the beginning, when I was exploring the different languages available, I decided to give **Python** a go, as it seemed very popular, versatile and easy to learn.

-If you are interested on any of these resources, please press the image to be redirected to their website!
+If you are interested on any of these resources, please press the image to be redirected to their website.
+I will not get any commision for this, it is just for your own convenience :)

 <a href="https://www.udemy.com/">
     <img src="/assets/images/udemy.png" alt="Udemy logo" width="200">
 </a>

 My first baby steps consisted of getting a lot of **Udemy courses**, mainly video based.
 This was a **relatively low cost option** (around £5 to £30 each), but I must admit that the video format didn’t quite work for me.
 It meant that it took quite a long time to go through the videos and I would have to stop them every few seconds to do an exercise or because I hadn't quite caught what the teacher was saying.
 In any case, I don’t think I dedicated enough time to these courses to do a full review on them, but that was my experience as far as it went.
 They were good quality materials and easily accessible, just not the right kind for me (but they may be for you!).

 <a href="https://hyperskill.org">
     <img src="/assets/images/jetbrains.svg" alt="Jetbrains logo" width="250">